intltechventures/Lab.Architecture/Security/DataClassificationLevels.md

         * Export controlled information (ITAR, EAR)
         * IT security information
         * Protected health information (HIPAA)
+          * Protected Health Information (PHI) is defined by the Health Insurance Portability and Accountability Act (HIPAA).
+PHI is individually identifiable health information that relates to the:i
+            * Past, present, or future physical or mental health or condition of an individual.
+            * Provision of health care to the individual by a covered entity (for example, hospital or doctor).
+            * Past, present, or future payment for the provision of health care to the individua
+          * The following individually identifiable data elements, when combined with health information about that person, make such information protected health information (PHI):                 * Names
+            * Telephone numbers
+            * Fax numbers
+            * Email addresses
+            * Social Security numbers
+            * Medical record numbers
+            * Health plan beneficiary numbers
+            * License plate numbers
+            * URLs
+            * Full-face photographic images
+            * Any other unique identifying number, characteristic, code, or combination that allows identification of an individual
         * Personally Identifiable Information (PII)
+          * For Example:
+            * Social Security number
+            * National ID number
+            * Passport number
+            * Visa permit number
+            * Driver’s license number
+            * Bank and credit/debit card numbers
+            * Tax information (e.g., W-2, W-4, 1099)
+            * Disability information
+            * Ethnicity
+            * Gender
+            * Biometric information
+            * Biographic/demographic data (Date and location of birth, Country of citizenship, Citizenship status, Marital status, Military status)
+            * Criminal record & criminal background check information
+            * Home address
+            * Grievance information
+            * Discipline information
+            * Leave-of-absence reason
+            * Payroll and benefits information
+            * Health information
+            * Conflict of Interest information
+            * Prospect data
+Gift and gift-planning data
         * Payment Card Industry (PCI) Information
+          * Information related to credit, debit, or other payment cards.
+This data type is governed by the Payment Card Industry (PCI) Data Security Standards
+          * For Example:
+            * Cardholder name
+            * Credit/debit card account number
+            * Credit/debit card expiration date
+            * Credit/debit card verification number
+            * Credit/debit card security code
+        * Student Education Records (FERPA)
+          * Records that contain information directly related to a student and that are maintained by the organization or by a person acting for the organization.
+The Family Educational Rights and Privacy Act (FERPA) governs release of, and access to, student education records.
+“Directory information” about a student is not regulated by FERPA and can be released by the organization without the student’s permission.
+        * Student Loan Application Information (GLBA)
+          * Personal financial information held by financial institutions and higher education organizations as related to student loan and financial aid applications.
+Gramm Leach Bliley Act (GLBA) provisions govern this data type.
         * Other personal information protected under state, federal and foreign privacy laws
 * Restricted
   * Confidential information requiring the highest level of security and privacy protection.
 Access is only permitted as directed by CxO or Legal Counsel.